camgbus/medical_pytorch/documentations/JIP.md

 ```

 ## Preprocessing data
-In order to be able to do inference or training/testing the provided artefact classifiers, the data needs to be preprocessed first.
+In order to be able to do inference or training/testing the provided artifact classifiers, the data needs to be preprocessed first.
 For this, the `--mode` command needs to be set to *preprocess*, whereas the `--datatype` needs to be specified as well.
 The tags `--device`, `--try_catch_repeat`, `--idle_time` and `--use_telegram_bot` can be set as well *-- if desired --*.
 The tag `--restore` needs to be used if the preprocessing failed/stopped during the process, so it can be continued where the program stopped, without preprocessing everything from the beginning.
 So in general the command for preprocessing looks like the following:
 ```bash
 <your_anaconda_env> $ python JIP.py --mode preprocess --datatype <type> --device <GPU_ID>
 				   [--restore --try_catch_repeat <nr> --idle_time <time_in_sec>